Art3mK/gcp-pro-arch-notes/case-study-dress4win.md

 - competitors
 - agility
     - quickly provision resources
-     -have room to innovate withou waiting on hardware
+     -have room to innovate without waiting on hardware
 - secure env
     - IAM, customer supplied encryption, firewall rules
-- global footprint not a priority - cloud be a future possibility
+- global footprint **not a priority** - cloud be a future possibility

 ## Business reqs

-- build a reliable and reproducibel env with scaled parity of production
+- build a reliable and reproducible env with scaled parity of production
     - without re-engineering exisiting apps
 - security
     - principle of least privilege